timoknapp/get_my_deck/README.md

 You can pass the following parameters to the script via the command line or environment variables.

+> [!Note]
+> Only one type of notification method (email or Signal) is supported at a time.
+If both types of parameters are provided, the script will show an error message and quit.

 ### Arguments

 | Parameter             | Description                                      | Required | Default |